 I was delivering a training program at a company in Detroit when one student asked if they should put one space or two spaces after each period.
 They had just completed a proposal and had been struggling internally with this question.

 The camp that advocated two spaces argued that the major style guides were in agreement that there should be two spaces after each period, and anything else would be unprofessional.
 Until recently, I shared this view.
 When I was taught to type (on a state-of-the-art IBM Selectric typewriter at Oak Hills High School in Cincinnati), Mr. Hauck drilled into our high school heads that you put two spaces after each period.
 No exceptions.
 Considering how well I was taught, even pondering a single space seemed on par with religious blasphemy.

 Today, though, I’m firmly in the “single space” camp and here’s why.

-Therefore, while I recognize I am recommending people ignore the published and generally accepted style manuals, I continue to advocate a single space after each period instead of a double space.
+Therefore, while I recognize I am recommending people ignore most of the generally accepted style manuals, I continue to advocate a single space after each period instead of a double space.

 I feel like such a rebel.

 David Seibert is a professional salesperson, proposal writer, and proposal consultant.
 He is also the founder and president of The Seibert Group, a proposal consulting and training organization serving businesses that sell to other businesses and to state and local governments.
 You can contact him at firstname.lastname@example.org.